 Query for Attributes

-This section shows examples of queries shown in pairs, where the first one specifies a reference by Attribute Type ID and the other by Attribute Type name.
+This section provides examples of queries shown in pairs, where the first query specifies a reference by Attribute Type ID and the other by Attribute Type name.
 The queries also illustrate some of the ways the different data types can be used.

-Example query for String-type Attributes such as Region:
+Example queries for String-type Attributes such as Region:

-Example query for Date-type Attributes such as Source Date Time:
+Example queries for Date-type Attributes such as Source Date Time:

-Example query for Integer-type Attributes such as Detection Percentage:
+Example queries for Integer-type Attributes such as Detection Percentage:

 When writing TQL queries freehand, it is recommended that Attributes be specified by type name, because determining the type ID (attributeNN) for an Attribute requires additional steps.
 If the type ID must be used, follow these steps to obtain it: